srdbolla506/WebDev/README.md

 Contains basic Authentication done using token, jwt (jsonwebtoken), using auth as middleware to verify the signed in users and connecting frontend to backend practice.

-Contains a basic ToDo application built using Frontend (HTML, CSS, Javascript) and Backend (Node.js with express.js). ---------> In Progress
+Contains a basic ToDo application built using Frontend (HTML, CSS, Javascript) and Backend (Node.js with express.js).

+Implementing Auth middleware for ToDo application ---> In progress

 -----------------------------------------